Ramy99-dev/advanced-web-training/README.md

 Hello and welcome to the course where you'll delve into advanced technologies, skills, and web development.
 Prepare yourself to become a web wizard by mastering cutting-edge technologies.
 Throughout this course, you will learn:

-- NodeJS: Dive into server-side JavaScript with the powerful NodeJS framework.
+- NodeJS: Dive into server-side JavaScript with NodeJS.
 - ExpressJS: Explore the widely-used web application framework for Node.js, making web development with Node even more straightforward.
 - MongoDB: Discover the world of NoSQL databases and learn how to work with MongoDB, a leading document-oriented database.
 - Git and GitHub: Master version control and collaborative coding using Git, with a focus on effective collaboration through GitHub.